Canberra Remedial Massage (Ainslie, ACT)

 Research shows that both firm and gentle massage can be beneficial.
 The key is comfort and safety — excessive pressure can activate stress responses and increase muscle guarding.

-Optimal depth is the one your body perceives as soothing, not painful (Keter et al., 2025; Ingraham, 2025).
+Optimal depth is the one your body perceives as soothing rather than painful (Keter et al., 2025; Ingraham, 2025).

 How often should I have a massage?